PrimalHQ/primal-android-app/app/src/main/github/release-notes/github.md

 ## Fixes
 - Fixed sporadic crash when opening search screen.
-- Fixed crash when zapping more than once in a second.
 - Fixed paddings and margins on feed notes.